codingthefuturewithai/python-trainer/README.md

 1. **main.py**: The entry point of the application, orchestrating the flow of the program.
 2. **cli.py**: Handles command-line interface interactions and user input collection.
 3. **config.py**: Defines the UserInfo model using Pydantic for structured user data.
-4. **prompt_generator.py**: Generates prompts for the OpenAI API based on user information.
+4. **prompt_generator.py**: Generates prompts for the OpenAI API based on user information and milestone details.
 5. **openai_utils.py**: Manages interactions with the OpenAI API, including sending requests and parsing responses.
 6. **schemas.py**: Defines Pydantic models for the training plan structure.
-7. **utils/file_utils.py**: Handles file operations, such as saving the training plan to a file.
+7. **utils/file_utils.py**: Handles file operations, such as creating directories and saving files.

 ## How to Build and Run